DefGuard/docs/support-1/troubleshooting-guides/desktop-client/mfa-location-disconnected-after-x-time.md

 But when MFA is enabled, peers **are only added to the gateway** after successful MFA on the client (and pre-shared key exchange with client and gateway to establish a dedicated key for the session).

-Also, there is a setting in the location named _Peer Disconnect Threshold (seconds):_
+Also, there is a setting in the location named _Client disconnect threshold (seconds):_

 <figure><img src="../../../.gitbook/assets/image (248).png" alt=""><figcaption></figcaption></figure>